pdcastro/oh_so_smart/README.md

 ### Manually starting a container

 Before introducing the scripts, let’s start by running Oh So Smart “manually” with a long command line.
-This should give you an idea of what is involved, and help with solving issues.
+This should give you an idea of what is involved, and help with solving any issues.

 Run the following commands on the target device — either over the network on a SSH shell